 We talk a lot about the importance of comfort in a hiking shoe, and this is because an uncomfortable shoe can ruin the whole outing.
 The Salomon OUTline is about average in the comfort metric.
-The cushion is certainly not plush, but the model does have even cushioning under the foot.
-The upper material is pliable and does not require any breaking in, so if it feels good on in the store, it will likely feel good after hiking many miles.
+The cushion is not plush, but the model has even cushioning under the foot.
+The upper material is pliable and does not require breaking in, so if it feels good in the store, it will likely feel good after hiking many miles.
 However, the lacing does not allow room for higher volume feet, creating tightness across the top of the foot.
 Additionally, this shoe runs a little narrow in the toe box, so not great for a thicker hiking sock or for those who like some room to wiggle their toes.

 One test we like to perform on hiking shoes is to twist them as if wringing the water out of a towel.
 If there is a lot of movement, the shoe is generally less supportive of the foot on uneven terrain.
-The OUTline allows for quite a bit more twist than most of the shoes we tested, making it responsive underfoot, but less supportive for rugged hiking.
+The OUTline allows for quite a bit more twist than most of the shoes we tested, making it responsive underfoot but less supportive for rugged hiking.

 The OUTline is equipped with a Gore-Tex liner and passed our ten-minute bucket test with flying colors.
-It also kept our feet dry in light rain on the trails as well.
+It also kept our feet dry in light rain on the trails.
 It does have a relatively low ankle height, at 3.25", meaning that you will want to be wary of deeper puddles that can splash water over the top of the shoe.
 The synthetic materials shed water well, absorbing almost none in our testing, keeping the shoe light when wet.

 Lightweight hiking shoes often trade off weight for durability, and we believe this to be the case with the OUTline.
 While much of the upper is protected by rubberized overlays, those areas that are not are already showing signs of snagging in the material.
-Additionally, the light EVA soles are wrinkled with compression and showing signs of wear.
+Additionally, the light EVA soles are wrinkled with compression and show signs of wear.
 Our testers surmise that these shoes will not hold up to constant use, especially on very rugged trails.

 The OUTline would be a great choice for traveling when some short hikes are on the itinerary.
-It is not supportive enough for multi-day hiking trips or for carrying a lot of weight, but for walking the dogs or light hiking, it is an affordable and sporty choice.
+It is not supportive enough for multi-day hiking trips or carrying a lot of weight, but it is an affordable and sporty choice for walking the dogs or light hiking.
+While this model is a relatively inexpensive shoe, we find the technical aspects somewhat wanting.
+It is waterproof and lightweight, but there are better-performing hiking shoes in almost every metric for about the same price.
+As such, we don't think it is a great value.